MISP/MISP/docs/generic/MISP_CAKE_init_centos.md

 sudo -E $RUN_PHP "$CAKE userInit -q"
 AUTH_KEY=$(mysql -u $DBUSER_MISP -p$DBPASSWORD_MISP misp -e "SELECT authkey FROM users;" | tail -1)

+# A small sleep to make sure all the db migrations are done, in case of copy-pasta
+sleep 30

 # Setup some more MISP default via cake CLI

 # Change base url, either with this CLI command or in the UI